Parametric Reduced Order Models for the Generalized Kuramoto--Sivashinsky Equations: Numerical Results and Analysis

 \subsection{Comparing Performance of Different ROMs}

 From now on, we consider $L=60$.
-In our study, we construct the reduced basis for ROMs using $N^*=20,000$ snapshots of the FOM solution.
+In our study, we construct the reduced basis for ROMs from $N^*=20,000$ snapshots of the FOM solution.
 We consider several approaches for sampling these snapshots from numerical solutions.
 In particular, we analyze several ROMs where $\Phi_{\rm pod}$ is constructed using snapshots for a single value of $\gamma$, as well as ROMs where $\Phi_{\rm pod}$ is constructed using a combination of snapshots for multiple values of $\gamma$.
-In all cases, the total number of snapshots is $N^*$, and the sampling time-step is $\Delta t = t_{j+1} - t_j = 0.5$.

-All ROMs discussed in this paper are constructed using $V=10^{-2}$ as a threshold.
+All ROMs discussed in this paper are constructed using $\varepsilon=10^{-2}$ as a threshold.
 The corresponding ranks vary slightly for different approaches but fall within the range $r \in [41,47]$.

 Next, we compare and contrast the following three approaches:

 \begin{itemize} \item \textbf{Single trajectory sampling for $\gamma=0$:} Sample snapshots from a single trajectory for $\gamma=0$.
 The total simulation time is $T_s = 10,000$, corresponding to $N=N^*$, $K=1$, and $W=1$.
 The dimension of this ROM is $r=41$.